ibexa/documentation-developer/docs/guide/econtent/econtent_configuration.md

 ## Data from an external data source

 For every catalog element `EcontentCatalogFactory` collects all information from the `ses_externaldata` table for the given SKU.
 The SKU is taken from the `data_text` column in `sve_object_attributes` table.
-It collects different data like PIM, SAP and TYP codes.
+It collects different data like PIM, and TYP codes.
 Then it matches the external data with catalog element attributes and also puts all data in `dataMap`.

 Configuration for `externalDataTypes` is used for searching different content in the `externalData` table.